Trucker shares breakfast with stranded drivers on I-95 in Virginia - NewsBreak

 ( NewsNation Now ) — A long-haul truck driver dipped into his own food supply to feed motorists stranded on Interstate 95 in Virginia gridlocked by a winter storm.

-Heavy snowfall and plunging temperatures stranded hundreds of motorists along a stretch of one of the nation’s biggest interstate highways.Local officials react to Gov. Hochul’s State of the State
+Heavy snowfall and plunging temperatures stranded hundreds of motorists along a stretch of one of the nation’s biggest interstate highways.What’s good: Formerly incarcerated hired to help those in need

 “It was just a bad traffic jam.
 We were both stuck for eight and a half hours,” said Gachet during an appearance on “ Morning in America .”
 “The least I could do is offer him a hot breakfast with a cup of juice.”